Polariton condensation with saturable molecules dressed by vibrational modes: Model

-The model we study generalizes the Dicke model~\cite{dicke54}, which describes two-level systems (molecules) coupled to a single photon mode in the microcavity.
+The model we study generalises the Tavis--Cummings model~\cite{Tavis:TC}, which describes $N$ two-level systems (electronic states of molecules) coupled to a single photon mode in the microcavity.
 To this we add a coupling between two-level systems and vibrational modes of the molecules.
-We thus have:
+We thus have (setting $\hbar=1$ throughout):